Online Learning FAQs

 Some courses, like Public Speaking, will require a device to record yourself presenting speeches.
 A webcam or video camera is normally sufficient.
 If there are any other special technology requirements for your course, your instructor will inform you once you begin your course.

-Technology for Blended Courses – In addition to any technical requirements listed above, blended courses use Real-Time Technology, which means you will be required to log into a web conferencing tool like Zoom to participate in the live “synchronous” lecture classes.
+Technology for Blended Courses – In addition to any technical requirements listed above, blended and hyflex courses use Real-Time Technology, which means you will be required to log into a web conferencing tool like Zoom to participate in the live “synchronous” lecture classes.
 To participate in the live lectures, you will need access to a webcam or built-in laptop camera and microphone.
 In most cases, you can download the Zoom app and participate using your tablet or smartphone.
 Your instructor will provide you details on which web conferencing tool will be used for your blended “real-time technology” course.

 For information on using a mobile device view this page.